-Payment Standards [24 CFR 982.505]
+Payment Standards [24 CFR 982.505 and FR Notice 5/7/24]

 The family share of the rent and HAP calculations must use the correct payment standard for the family, taking into consideration the family unit size, the size of unit, and the area in which the unit is located [HCV GB, p.
 12-5].
-See Chapter 6 for information on how to select the appropriate payment standard.
+See Chapter 6 for information on how to select the appropriate payment standard when the PHA changes its payment standard or when there is a change in family composition.